How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Mixing The Clay (1 Part Clay to 2 Parts Water)

 If you are mixing powdered clay, we recommend starting off with about 1 parts powdered clay to 2 parts of water.
 You can use a mixer, but we use our hands, and really get in to it, to mix up the lumps and achieve our perfect consistency.
-Generally, we will add more water to the 1:2 ratio to achieve that near-runny consistency.
+Generally, we will add less water to the 1:2 ratio to achieve a moist, but not wet clay.

 Add The Clay to the Container

 Clay is messy and can be wasteful to work with especially when you have to touch it too many times.
 We recommend reusing a cup and plopping the clay right in the middle of the container.
-As mentioned before, by getting the consistency right, you can help yourself in this step because now you can shake the container to level it out.
+Since we don't want the clay runny, we like to use a small spatula or butter knife to smooth it out on top.

 When inoculating a new container, regardless of size, we recommend taking only 1/2 to 2/3rd of the existing springtails from their culture and leaving the remaining to continue reproducing in that culture.
 We want the starter culture to keep reproducing at a high-rate while our new container gets up to speed, thus it is important not to take all the springtails from the starter by aggressively tapping them out.